FREQUENTLY ASKED QUESTIONS

 Anyone can say that he or she is a financial planner or advisor.
 That’s why it’s essential to be sure of the qualifications and credentials of any “planner” or “advisor” before you pay anything or entrust them with your financial present or future.
 Diane offers a no-obligation Get Acquainted Zoom call.

 Diane is well-qualified to help you with your financial advisory needs.
-She is a CERTIFIED FINANCIAL PLANNER™ professional and an independently registered investment advisor with Garrett Investment Advisors, LLC.
+She is a CERTIFIED FINANCIAL PLANNER™ professional and an independently registered investment advisor with CGN Advisors, LLC.
 That means that she has taken extensive training, adheres to a rigorous code of ethics, and is independently registered as an investment advisor with the Securities and Exchange Commission (SEC).
 Diane adheres to the CFP Board Code of Ethics and Practice Standards and the National Association of Personal Financial Advisors Fiduciary Oath.

 What’s so different about Pearson Financial Planning?